Clean Car Debate At Minnesota Capitol May Lead To Summer Closures Of State Parks, Trails

 “These are very well-loved places.
 Minnesotans have a great affinity for them,” Rivers said.

 But your summer camping trip could be cancelled due to a debate at the Capitol over plans for new “clean cars” emissions standards.
-The policy Gov. Tim Walz directed the Minnesota Pollution Control Agency to draft would put more electric vehicles on Minnesota car lots, and would regulate what comes out of tailpipes, with stricter standards for manufacturers.READ MORE: COVID In MN: Gov. Walz To Announce On Thursday His Timeline To End All Restrictions
+The policy Gov. Tim Walz directed the Minnesota Pollution Control Agency to draft would put more electric vehicles on Minnesota car lots, and would regulate what comes out of tailpipes, with stricter standards for manufacturers.READ MORE: Charges: Marlon Walker Fatally Shot Tyreese Harris Outside St. Paul's Foundry Pub

 Craig McDonnell, the MPCA’s assistant commissioner for air and climate policy, says it’s necessary to fight climate change.